 You’re probably aware that you need more nutrients—calories, protein, vitamins, and minerals—while pregnant or breastfeeding.
-But did you know that minerals (including electrolytes) are especially vital in this time?
+But did you know that electrolytes are especially vital in this time?

 This is counter to conventional wisdom, which advises pregnant and nursing women to eat low sodium diets.
 This is wrapped up in the “low sodium is good for your heart” B.S. that we’ve debunked before.

 It really is B.S.
 I recently stumbled on a massive study (over 100,000 people sampled!) published in the prestigious New England Journal of Medicine.
 Well guess what?
 The low sodium folks (less than 3 grams per day, right in line with government recommendations) had HIGHER risks of heart disease and death than folks eating 4 to 6 grams of sodium per day.